 This is a silent retreat.
 Check-in begins at 3pm, a welcome session will be held at 5 and the retreat will begin after dinner.
 Guided by Paul Gallagher, Fr.
 Patrick Bergquist, Nancy Bickel and Dee Papania.
 Upon registration, please indicate your preference for spiritual director under the ‘special needs’ section of the form.

-Paul Gallagher, D.Min. is a longtime faith formation leader in the Archdiocese of Baltimore.
+Paul Gallagher, D.Min. is a longtime faith formation leader in the Archdiocese of Baltimore and also serves as a Regional Sales Manager for Loyola Press.
 Paul used the Spiritual Exercises of St. Ignatius to get his own health back on track and looks forward to helping you with your own transformation.
 Paul received his doctorate at Catholic University of America, focusing on the positive effects Ignatian Spirituality can have on a person’s health and well-being.
 His blog, www.makingallthingsnew.com, has been viewed by thousands of people all over the world, and through his retreats, blog posts and spiritual direction, he looks to help people transform their lives by integrating Ignatian practices into their daily routines.

 Fr.
 Patrick Bergquist, M.Div, spent nearly 20 years as a missionary along the Yukon River in Nothern Alaska and he turned to explore a wilderness far less chartered, that of the human spirit and soul.
 A diocesan priest of Fairbanks, he hold a Master of Divinity degree from Sr. Mary’s Seminary in Baltimore and two Certificates in Spiritual Direction, from the Heychia School in Tucson, Arizona, and the Institute of Pastoral Studies at Loyola University in Chicago. where he specialized in the Spiritual Exercises of St. Ignatius.
 Additionally, he earned a Master of Fine Arts in Creative Writing and Literary Arts from the University of Alaska Anchorage.
 He’s a poet, a spiritual memoirist, and the author of The Long Dark Winter’s Night: Reflections of a Priest in a Time of Pain and Privilege, as well as various articles in publications such as Spiritual Life and American Magazine.